snttsz/bot-youtubeToMp3/README.md

 Source code of a telegram bot that can send to a user a MP3 file extracted from a youtube video.
 It can also handle playlists.

-Link of "official" bot: https://t.me/YoutubePlaylistToMP3_Bot (it is using the no-threading-version for free cloud computing reasons, so the service may be a lot more slow)
+Link of "official" bot: https://t.me/YoutubePlaylistToMP3_Bot

 # How to setup locally